jaketae/param-share-transformer/README.md

 ## Usage

 You can check which layer is being used in each forward pass by toggling the `verbose` argument in the forward pass.
 By default `verbose` is set to `False`.
+Also note that layer indicies are zero-indexed.

 ### Cycle Reverse